-(v) Impairment of property, plant and equipment
+(iv) Impairment of property, plant and equipment and right-of-use assets

-The Group and the Company assessed at each reporting date whether there is any indication that the CGU of the property, plant and equipment may be impaired.
+The Group and the Company assessed at each reporting date whether there is any indication that the CGU of the property, plant and equipment and right-of-use assets may be impaired.
 The Group and the Company estimated the recoverable amount of all its CGU based on fair value less costs of disposal method.